lewtun/dl4phys/intro.md

 ## Prerequisites

 Although no prior knowledge of deep learning is required, we do recommend having some familiarity with the core concepts of machine learning.
-This course is _hands on_, which means you can expect to be running a lot of code in [PyTorch](https://pytorch.org/).
-You don't need to know PyTorch, but we assume that you're comfortable programming in Python and data analysis libraries such as NumPy.
+This course is _hands on_, which means you can expect to be running a lot of code in [fastai](https://docs.fast.ai/) and [PyTorch](https://pytorch.org/).
+You don't need to know either of these frameworks, but we assume that you're comfortable programming in Python and data analysis libraries such as NumPy.
 A useful precursor to the material covered in this course is [_Practical Machine Learning for Physicists_](https://lewtun.github.io/hepml/).

 ## Getting started